Help us improve the documentation area

 <disabledChecks> section it's possible to mark certain checks as disabled.
 To do so, uncomment one of the examples and update

 id field with the Id of the test to disable (the

 disabledBy fields are not required, in place currently just as placeholders for when this information is managed via a user interface).
-The Ids for core tests can be found via the Umbraco GitHub repository.
+The Ids for each core tests can be found on the Extending Health checks page.